 But Gatsby and Valjean never had to deal with what you do: a digital paper trail.

-You never know what'll appear on the Internet.
-Google your neighbor's name and his recent foreclosure may pop up.
-Beyond damaging his reputation, that information may hurt his chances at a promotion at work.
+You never know what’ll appear on the Internet.
+Google your neighbor’s name and his recent foreclosure may pop up.
+Beyond damaging his reputation, that information may hurt his chances of a promotion at work.
 Or consider your niece, applying to medical school.
-She's concerned about how her profile -- complete with Facebook vacation pictures, a couple of driving citations and opinionated tweets -- looks to the admissions committee.
+She’s concerned how her profile — complete with Facebook vacation pictures, a couple of driving citations and opinionated tweets — looks to the admissions committee.
 Are we forever haunted by these digital trails?
 The answer depends on how fiercely you are willing to create and guard a positive reputation.

 Search works differently, though.
 Since local newspapers often publish minor law enforcement offenses, that underaged consumption of alcohol report may pop up in Google long after the misstep.
 Still, if you run across something, just contact the publisher.
 If the website doesn’t have a contact page listed, you can often find it by seeing who registered the domain.
 Once you get a e-mail or phone number, politely explain your situation.
 They’ll often remove the offending item.

 Lastly, if the host is located in say, China, where companies rarely comply with the law, you can contact Google to have the page omitted from the search results.
-If you can't find it, it's just as good as gone.
-To do that, fill out an online form.
+If you can’t find it in Google, it’s just as good as gone, and to do that, fill out an online form.
 But again, sensitive or slander.
 The same rules apply.

-If worse comes to worst, you can create a personal blog and open accounts on Facebook, Twitter, Google+, LinkedIn, Tumblr, Pinterest, among others, to push down bad results, but it doesn't wipe the results clean.
-Still, most people don't look past the first page, so if you can control the first 10 results, you can limit the number of people who learn about the skeletons in your closet.
+But if worse comes to worst, you can create a personal blog and open accounts on Facebook, Twitter, Google+, LinkedIn, Tumblr, Pinterest, among others, to push down the bad results.
+It won’t wipe them clean, but most people don’t look past the first page.
+If you can control the first 10 results, you can limit the number of people who learn about the skeletons in your closet.

-You should Google yourself regularly, but it's far easier to set up a Google Alert for your name.
-If Google finds a mention, it'll e-mail you.
+You should Google yourself regularly, but it’s far easier to set up a Google Alert for your name.
+That way if Google finds a mention about you, it’ll e-mail you.
 Simple.
-But if you have a generic name, like say, John Smith, you'll want to avoid getting your inbox bombarded.
-But then again, if your name was John Smith, you wouldn't have a problem with online reputation.
+But if you have a generic name, like say, John Smith, your inbox will get bombarded.
+Then again, if your name is John Smith, you wouldn’t have a problem with online reputation.